Business Administration (MBAA)

 MBAA 514 Strategic Marketing Management in Aviation 3 Credits (3,0)

 The traditional role of marketing management is enlarged to include the development, implementation, and control of marketing strategies in the dynamic aviation/aerospace organization.
 Emphasis is on the application of the strategic marketing process in the turbulent global aviation business environment.
 Strategic marketing decisions, analysis, and issues are integrated with the goal of achieving customer satisfaction to gain a sustainable competitive advantage within the aviation industry.
-Prerequisites: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MBAA 517 Managerial Accounting for Decision Making 3 Credits (3,0)

 Financial control procedures for a systems approach to program management are presented.
 Cost elements in manufacturing, research and development, logistic and support services are explored.
 Included will be the introduction of fixed and variable costs; computing and using overhead; process and job order costing methods; preparation of income statements in the contribution format; ratio analysis; profit planning and its relationship to cost; budget and overhead analysis; pricing, capital budgeting and investment decisions.
-Prerequisites: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MBAA 518 Managerial Finance 3 Credits (3,0)